24

 II.
 PROBATION

-A. All newly hired, transferred, or promoted Regular and Limited Term employees of the County, with the exceptions identified in Appendix B, are subject to a six-month probationary period beginning on the effective date of employment and extending to six months from that date.
+A. All newly hired, transferred, or promoted Regular and Limited Term employees of the County, with the exceptions identified in enclosure 6, are subject to a six-month probationary period beginning on the effective date of employment and extending to six months from that date.
 New employees may be dismissed with or without cause during the probationary period.
 The Decision Maker may extend the probationary period after consulting with the Human Resources Director or designee.

 III.
 PERFORMANCE EVALUATION